Continuing the financial literacy month celebration

 Financial literacy is a year-long concern.

-Although we are nearing the end of April and the celebration of financial literacy month, raising awareness of the importance of financial education all year long is important, not only for young people but for all of us.
+Although April and the celebration of financial literacy month is over, raising awareness of the importance of financial education all year long is important, not only for young people but for all of us.

 Financial aid professionals play a critical role in helping students and parents plan and pay for college and financial literacy is a part of that effort.